passing/cloudformation-jamulus-docker/README.md

 ## Requirements

-The template relies on a registered domain that is configured in the AWS account.
+The VPC must [support IPv6](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html) For DNS records to be created, there must be a registered domain that is configured in the AWS account.
-The VPC must [support IPv6](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html)

 ## Template Features